Frequently Asked Questions

-Habitat SLO is an affiliate of Habitat for Humanity International (HFHI), meaning it is an official subsidiary of the larger “parent” organization.
+Habitat for Humanity San Luis Obispo (aka Habitat SLO or HFHSLOCO) is an affiliate of Habitat for Humanity International (HFHI), meaning it is an official subsidiary of the larger “parent” organization.
 Habitat SLO is committed to serving the community of San Luis Obispo County, while HFHI oversees all affiliates across the globe.
-The programs and projects Habitat SLO pursues are specific responses to the needs, priorities, resources, and community of San Luis Obispo.
+The programs and projects we pursue are specific responses to the needs, priorities, resources, and community of San Luis Obispo.
 When you support Habitat SLO, you’re supporting your neighbors.

 How does Habitat help families?

 I am in urgent need of affordable housing.
-Can Habitat help me?
+What organizations can help me?

 There are other housing-support agencies in San Luis Obispo that may be able to help.